-Palliative care is an added layer of support to help you and your loved ones live with a serious illness.
+Palliative care is an added layer of support to help you and your loved ones live with a life-limiting illness.

-Palliative care can help you at any stage of a serious illness.
-Examples include congestive heart failure, kidney disease, multiple sclerosis, and cancer.
-Doctors often wait too long or they simply don’t refer patients for added palliative care supports.
+Palliative care can help you at any stage of a life-limiting illness.
+Examples include congestive heart failure, kidney disease, multiple sclerosis and cancer.
+Doctors often wait too long or they simply don’t refer patients for added palliative care support.
 Many patients who are seriously ill miss out on the benefits of palliative care.

-Studies suggest that there are similar benefits for people with other serious illnesses.
+Studies suggest that there are similar benefits for people with other life-limiting illnesses.

 Choose a loved one, family/whānau member or friend to communicate your wishes for you, should you become too unwell to make decisions for yourself.
 Talking to that person as well as your doctor and the rest of your family/whānau will help ensure your wishes are known and will help your loved ones make treatment decisions on your behalf.

 Put your plans in writing.

 Some people and their doctors put off talking about their wishes and values for health care.
 This puts you at risk of being too ill to guide your doctors and may increase the uncertainty and burden that your loved ones feel.

 If you have questions about your symptoms or the medicines managing your symptoms, speak with your health professional.

 You can also download this information as a PDF (486 KB).

 Developed by Choosing Wisely New Zealand, 2018.
 Adapted from Choosing Wisely Canada (2014), Palliative care, and the New Zealand Ministry of Health (2014), About palliative care.
 Choosing Wisely does not assume any responsibility or liability arising from any error or omission or from the use of any information in these resources.